 #3: Contrasting Granite

 Granite is a classic stone that looks great on any outdoor bar or kitchen setup.
 When choosing the perfect granite for your space, look for colors that bring contrast to your patio.
-For example, if your kitchen bar is made of lighter-colored stone stack, choose a darker granite variety to make it pop—likewise, a light granite can brighten up a dark-colored kitchen design.
+For example, if your kitchen bar is made of a lighter-colored stone stack, choose a darker granite variety to make it pop—likewise, a light granite can brighten up a dark-colored kitchen design.

 Granite is a popular choice for outdoor countertops—for good reason.
 It’s a durable natural stone that can withstand the elements.
 Of course, you’ll need to make sure to maintain it properly by cleaning and re-sealing it about once a year.
 Some varieties and colors of granite may not be suitable for full-sun applications, however, so if you don’t have a covered patio, be sure to speak with an Arizona Tile expert before making your final selection.